mattheww/gomill/gomill_docs/mcts_tuner.rst

 (which can be of an arbitrary Python type).
 A number of :ref:`predefined scales <predefined scales>` are provided.

-The candidate player definitions are based on these engine parameters.
+The candidate players are configured using these engine parameters.

 Reports, and the live display, are also based on engine parameters; see the :mc-setting:`format` parameter setting.